Loading

 Temporary Humanitarian Stay (subclass 786) visa

-A Temporary Humanitarian Stay (subclass 786) visa is granted for a three year period.
+We grant a Temporary Humanitarian Stay (subclass 786) visa for a 3-year period.
 During this time, you:

 • can work and study